 Again, enter fosamax; if I do get the dreaded lurgy, then I'll just take the medication.
 There is unfortunately a very big disclaimer.

 Fosamax reviews reveals serious side effects that should invite questions from the chiropractor, dentist and heart specialist.

 When building websites, webmasters look for so called keywords; those are words that you the public use when searching for information about this or that.
-It's interesting that of the six most profitable phrases that you use in regard to fosamax, five of them have to do with litigation and the dangers of the drug.
+It's interesting that of the six most profitable phrases that I could use in regard to Fosamax, five of them have to do with litigation and the dangers of the drug.

-Unfortunately it doesn't; whilst fosmax does increase bone mass, this medical site uses the phrase, which may prevent bone fractures.
+Unfortunately it doesn't; whilst Fosamax review do suggest increased bone mass, this medical site uses the phrase, which may prevent bone fractures.
 There's no certainty about it and in fact at two sites, the hip and the jaw, there is definitely an increased risk of fracture; and hence all the litigation that Merck is facing.